AEmmanouelides/LernaRepoEx/README.md

 ### `lerna-dockerize`

-Builds Docker images for the packages in a monorepo managed by Lerna.
+Builds Docker images for the packages in a monorepo managed by Lerna